cadets/loom/README.md

 # Specify how/when functions should be instrumented.
 #
 # Functions can be instrumented on the caller side (before/after the call)
 # or the callee side (function prelude / return sites).
-The `functions`
+This configuration
-# configuration value should be a list of entries, each specifying:
+# value should be a list of entries, each specifying:
 #
 #  * `name`: the name of the function being instrumented (language-mangled)
 #  * `caller`: (optional) list of directions to instrument calls (entry/exit)